 This course examines the dynamics of ecosystems and the environment from local to global scales, and from decades to millenia.
-In the course we focus on 1)understanding the drivers of environmental change from decades to millenia; 2) the responses of Polar, Temperate and Tropical regions to change and their role in further reinforcing change to both climate and ecosystems; 3) human-environment interactions and 4) methods & concepts that enable students to interpret the environmental change.
-We examine concepts of systems, thresholds, feedbacks, sensitivity and fragility, and how this relates and aids our understanding of environmental change.
+In the course we focus on 1) understanding the drivers of environmental change from decades to millennia; 2) the responses of Polar, Temperate and Tropical regions to environmental change and their roles in further reinforcing change to both climate and ecosystems; 3) human-environment interactions and 4) methods & concepts that enable you to interpret environmental change.
+We examine the concepts of systems, thresholds, feedbacks, sensitivity and fragility, and how this relates and aids our understanding of environmental change.
 We explore the importance of past events in understanding the present and future.

 Information for Visiting Students

 |High Demand Course?